nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 #### Adding a miscellaneous item
-For any other item that cannot be categorised into the above-mentioned ones, they can be added using this command
+For any other item that cannot be categorised into the above-mentioned ones, they can be added using this command.

 Format: `add i t/TITLE i/ID`